Saleslogix/argos-saleslogix/src-docs/guides/v2_template_guide/README.md

 Currently on our Detail View we have: an unclickable url and a name as `[Object object]`.

 ###Step 1: URLs
-Argos-SDK provides a number of built-in formatters available via `Sage.Platform.Mobile.Format` which has a `link` formatter.
+Argos-SDK provides a number of built-in formatters available via `argos.Format` which has a `link` formatter.

 1\.
 Open `argos-template/src/Detail/Account/Detail.js`.